angr/cle/README.md

 # Dependencies

-You will need binutils-multiarch-dev and gcc for mips, arm, ppc, x86 and x86_64.
+You will need binutils-multiarch-dev, gcc and libc6 crosscompiled for mips, arm, ppc, x86 and x86_64.
 On Debian, this is provided by emdebian.

 # Manual install